 A set of novels built on a single uncomfortable truth: the people closest to you are the ones most likely to hurt you.
 Flynn, Barclay, Coben and Sager each approach domestic threat from a different angle, but the effect is cumulative.
-Read these back-to-back, and ordinary life begins to look very different.
+Read these back-to-back, and ordinary life looks very different.

 Harlan Coben, 'Missing You' - NYPD detective Kat Donovan finds her ex-fiancé on a dating website eighteen years after he vanished from her life.